40+ Ways to Say “Thank You” in Vietnamese (Comprehensive Guide)

 Cô Thuý, my Vietnamese teacher and friend.
 She helped edit this post.
 Cảm ơn Cô nhé!

 Doing my Vietnamese homework with a view.
-Learning Vietnamese is a lot like growing rice: it takes patience & dedication.
-But the end result is nourishing.
+Learning Vietnamese is much like growing rice: it takes patience and dedication, but the end result is nourishing.

-Anh rất là biết ơn vợ anh (“I am very grateful for my wife.”).
+Anh rất là biết ơn vợ anh (“I am very grateful to my wife.”).

 The Importance of Expressing Gratitude: How to Say Thank You in Vietnamese